vendyawards/vendyawards.github.io/index.md

 * [Written Mockups](#written-mockups)

-## About VendyAwards (Overview)
+## About VendyAwards
+### Overview

 Vendy Awards is a Meteor application providing UH students with an opportunity to vote on which snacks get placed in campus vending machines.
+It gives every student an opportunity to voice out what they feel they would like to see and also give vendors an idea of what students like to eat, improving sales of their vending machine items.
 Every month will consist of:

 1. Nomination period.
 During this time, students and vendors can nominate foods for the vending machine.
 Admins can ensure that the nominations are appropriate and feasible.
 The vendors must indicate how easily they can make a food item available.